The 4 profit modes

 The Profit KPI has 4 modes: 4 ways to read the same earnings.

-The blue curve tells what actually happened, the pink curve what should have happened given your volume.
-Together, they're enough to understand whether a good or bad run comes from your play or from variance.
+The blue curve tells you what actually happened, the pink curve what should have happened given your volume.
+Together, they're enough to understand whether a good or bad run comes down to your play or to variance.

 | Curve | What it shows | When to use it |